 2017 – Brazilian midfielder Lucas Leiva was sold to S.S.
 Lazio for £5m.
 He made 346 senior appearances after signing from Grêmio for a reported £5m in May 2007, notching just seven times.

 2008 – Keeper Scott Carson was sold to West Bromwich Albion for £3.25m, after seasons on loan at first Charlton Athletic and then Aston Villa.
 He turned out on 118 occasions for the Midlands outfit before joining Turkish side Bursaspor in July 2011.
 He had made just nine senior reds appearances following his arrival from Leeds United for £750,000 in January 2005, only keeping two clean sheets.

 Happy birthday Ray

-1922 - Welsh international left-back Ray Lambert was born in Bagillt, Flintshire.
+1922 - Welsh international full-back Ray Lambert was born in Bagillt, Flintshire.
 He joined the reds when he was just thirteen and went on to make 341 first-team appearances, netting just twice, including being part of the 1947 title-winning side.

 1905 - Outside-right Billy Hartill was born.
 He only made four senior appearances in early 1936, after signing from Everton that January, moving on to Bristol Rovers just two months later.
 He had previously been a prolific marksman with hometown club Wolverhampton Wanderers, bagging 164 goals in 221 League games.